bloominstituteoftechnology/HTTP-AJAX/README.md

 ## Project Description

 ### Initialize Project
-  * Run `npm i` inside of the server folder to install its dependencies.
+  * Run `npm i` inside the root directory of this project.
 Run `node server.js` to start the server.
-  * Run `create-react-app friends` in in a SEPARATE folder to create your starter application.
+  * Run `create-react-app friends` in in a separate terminal window in the root directory of the project to create your starter application.
-  * `npm i --save redux react-redux redux-promise axios` This command will install the needed dependencies.
+  * Run `npm i --save redux react-redux redux-promise axios`, which will install the needed dependencies.
   * You will create a list of your friends using React and Redux.
-  * The general flow of steps will be to create your store, create your reducers, create your containers, and then create the action creators.
+  * The general flow of steps will be to create your action creator functions, your reducers, then your React components.
+  * Don't forget to hook up the store using the `Provider` tag inside of `src/index.js`, passing it your root reducer.
   * You will need to use `Redux Promise` as a middleware inside of `src/index.js`.
   * Create two actions.
 One action will retrieve the friends list from the server.
 The second action will add a new friend to the friends list on the server.